tomgxz/Kraken/REPORT.md

   - Firewall software to monitor incoming and outgoing traffic and stop potential threats from corrupting the system.
   - Load balancer software may be required when the user base increases to manage server resources and route traffic to available servers.

-<br><br>

 ### Success Criteria

 #### Essential Features
   - Login system
-  - the ability to view the password with the all-seeing eye
+  - The ability to view the password with the all-seeing eye
   - Signup fields to be name, email, username, and two passwords to make sure they get it correct
   - SQL database that stores user and site information
   - Fully functional error checking on all fields as follows